sensedeep/senselogs/README.md

 }})
 ```

-Use `setDestination` to replace all destinations.
+Use the `setDestination` API to replace all destinations.

 By default, SenseLogs messages do not include a timestamp because Lambda and other services typically add their own timestamps.
 If you need a timestamp, set the `params.timestamp` to true in the SenseLogs constructor.